liesel-devs/liesel_gam/README.md

 - `.vc`: Varying coefficient terms

-## Funding
+## Acknowledgements

-We are
-grateful to the German Research Foundation (DFG) for funding the development of Liesel through grant KN 922/11-1.
+Liesel is being developed by Paul Wiemann, Hannes Riebl, Johannes Brachem and Gianmarco Callegher with support from Thomas Kneib.
+We are grateful to the German Research Foundation (DFG) for funding the development through grant KN 922/11-1.